 Summary

-Some materials feature the property that an electric charge is caused by a mechanical force.
-This is known as the piezoelectric effect and can be used for many measurement applications.
-Mechanical measurands that are associated with the force like strain, stress, pressure, or acceleration can as well be assessed with the aid of piezoelectric sensors.
+Some materials feature the property that an electrical charge is caused by a mechanical force.
+This is known as the piezoelectric effect, and it can be used for many measurement applications.
+Mechanical measurands that are associated with force, such as strain, stress, pressure, or acceleration, can be assessed with the aid of piezoelectric sensors.
 When the setup is interpreted as a capacitor, the charge can be measured as a voltage.
 Additionally, the circuit of the charge amplifier is used to increase the sensitivity of the setup.
-There, an integrator circuit is applied to connect the current that is represented by the flow of charge into a measurable output voltage.
-The versatility of piezoelectric sensors results in many applications in the industrial production environment like the monitoring of cutting or forming processes.
-But the piezoelectric effect can also be found in our everday lives, for example in Quartz clocks and for the measurement of sound which represents a vibration.
+There, an integrator circuit is applied to connect the current, which is represented by the flow of charge into a measurable output voltage.
+The versatility of piezoelectric sensors results in many applications in the industrial production environment, such as the monitoring of cutting or forming processes.
+However, the piezoelectric effect can also be found in our everyday lives, for example in quartz clocks and for the measurement of sound, which represents a vibration.

 Unit 8 – Acoustic Sensors